Museum of American Heritage

 American history house museum in Palo Alto, California, U.S.

 The Museum of American Heritage (MOAH) is a museum in Palo Alto, California.
-It is dedicated to the preservation and display of electrical and mechanical technology and inventions from the 1750s through the 1950s.
-The museum has a large collection of artifacts that are generally not accessible to the public.
-Selections from the collection are displayed in a historic house at 351 Homer Ave, Palo Alto, California.
-MOAH is a 501 (c)(3) non profit organization and a member of the American Alliance of Museums.
+It is dedicated to the preservation and display of mechanical, electrical, and technological artifacts from the Civil War era through the mid-20th century, with a focus on innovations that transformed American life before the digital age.
+The museum is housed in the historic Tudor Revival home of Dr. Thomas Marion Williams at 351 Homer Avenue, Palo Alto, and uses the property itself as an artifact in telling the story of American technological change.
+MOAH is a 501(c)(3) nonprofit organization and a member of the American Alliance of Museums.